F{\AE}RDXEL: An Expert System for Danish Traffic Law: Interface

-Figure~\ref{fig:i6}(b) shows the selected immediate explanation for the previously selected answer.
+Figure~\ref{fig:third} shows the selected immediate explanation for the previously selected answer.
 The green box now displays the premises of the rule used to derive the answer.
-Pressing the ``Cases backing reasoning'' button shows references to which paragraphs or cases or both the rule is derived from.
+Pressing the ``Cases backing reasoning'' button shows references to the paragraphs (or cases, or both) from which the rule is derived.
 Further clicking on the immediate explanations shown will in turn exhibit their own immediate explanations (child nodes on the tree).

-Figure~\ref{fig:i8}(a) shows the interface after an explanation for the previous shown \rules{Premise1} has been selected.
-Eventually, every branch of the tree will end with some leaves, which are exactly the facts from the case (or from the knowledge base).
+Eventually, every branch of the tree will end with some leaf nodes, which are exactly the facts from the case (or from the knowledge base).

-Figure~\ref{fig:i8}(b) shows what happens if the user selects one of the facts from the case: since the fact is given as input to the system, it has no immediate explanation.

 As shown, the interface allows for good traversability and understandability of explanations.